ABHES- Accrediting Bureau of Health Education Schools

 The objectives of the accrediting agency are as follows.

-To improve the quality of education and training and provide institutional and programmatic accreditation to the institutions that it recognizes.
+To improve the quality of education and training.
+To provide institutional and programmatic accreditation to the institutions that it recognizes.

-Employment outcomes are enhanced through quality improvement of institutions and programs.
+Employment outcomes are enhanced through the quality improvement of institutions and programs.

 Helps to promote sound business and ethical standards.

 Recognition of ABHES

 The United States Secretary of Education recognized the ABHES.
 For granting accreditation for allied health education programs of private and post-secondary institutions.

 The ABHES accreditation process takes the following steps.